PossibleLlama/commit-check/docs/README.md

 - `listIds` - A list of IDs to search for tasks in.
   You will likely need to use the API to identify which lists are the ones you want to use.

+Optional configuration:
+- `assignee` - Filter the card to only those assigned this email.